-The Soteri Dashboard allows users to view the scan statuses of all Jira projects they administer.
+The Soteri Dashboard allows users to view the scan statuses of all Jira projects they administer, or if they were granted explicit app access, the Jira projects they can view.
 It can be accessed from anywhere within Jira by clicking the padlock icon at the top-right of the screen:

 Here is an example:

 Each project will appear, along with the following:

 The number of scan findings in that project.

 Up To Date: The project has been fully scanned and either has the Auto Scan Hook enabled to scan all future content, or no changes have been made to the project since it was last scanned.

 Outdated: The project has been fully scanned, but changes have been made since that happened.

 Scanning: A scan of the project is in progress.